CDM, CFPP Credential

-The Certifying Board for Dietary Managers® (CBDM®) is the credentialing agency responsible for establishing and upholding policies for and the administration of the CDM, CFPP Certification Program.
-To that end, the CBDM has autonomy in decision-making for all essential certification policies and activities demonstrated in the CBDM Policies and Procedures Manual, and in accordance with the CBDM Bylaws.
+The Certifying Board for Dietary Managers® (CBDM®) is the credentialing agency responsible for establishing and upholding policies for and the administration of the CBDM Certification Program.

-Individuals who met a pathway of eligibility, received a passing score on the CDM Credentialing Exam, and activated the credential within one year of passing the exam may use the CDM, CFPP credential and it may be used as long as the certification is active, valid, and in good standing.
+Once you earn the CDM, CFPP credential, you will also need to maintain it by completing and reporting continuing education as well as paying the annual certification fee.
+After activating your certification, the CDM, CFPP credential may be used as long as your certification is active, valid, and in good standing.
 Certificants must comply with all recertification requirements to maintain use of the credential.

 CDM, CFPP is more than the letters after your name.
 It’s a career path that demonstrates your commitment to excellence in nutrition and foodservice management, and defines you as a highly qualified professional in your field.